The Ancient Art of Tatting

 - The Chinese used knotting techniques and worked these into embroidered designs.

-- By the seventeenth century, the craft of knotting had taken hold.
+- By the seventeenth century, the craft of knotting had truly taken hold.
 Additional knotting styles were introduced and it became a popular pastime in Europe.

 - Early techniques involved successive knots, so that the work resembled threaded beads or tiny pearls.